JetBrains/intellij-sdk-docs/reference_guide/frameworks_and_external_apis/spring_api.md

 Note that the "Spring Support" plugin itself has dependencies on a few other plugins which need to be enabled in your sandbox (see notifications on startup).

 ## Main Concepts
 A Spring facet can be attached to a Module.
-(Nearly) All Spring functionality requires an existing and adequately setup Spring facet.
+Nearly all Spring functionality requires an existing and correctly setup Spring facet.

 Spring facets usually contain one more user-configured or automatically provided filesets, which group a set of Spring related configuration files (XML, Code, .properties, or other configuration files).

 A fileset usually corresponds to an actual application context configuration at runtime.
 Hierarchies can be modeled by depending on another fileset (possibly from another module).

-As an API-user, you will usually instead work with `SpringModel` (built on top of fileset(s)).
+As an API-user, you will usually prefer working with `SpringModel`, which is built on top of fileset(s).

 ## API Updates
 > **NOTE** 2017.3: `LocalXmlModel#setActiveProfiles` & `LocalAnnotationModel#setActiveProfiles` have been deprecated and will be removed in 2018.1.